mbrukman/why-svelte/readme.md

 like [using Svelte components with React and Vue](https://github.com/pngwn/svelte-adapter).
 Svelte outputs small bundles that include only the framework code used by your components.

 An [experiment with WebGL](https://github.com/sveltejs/gl) and the NativeScript integration [svelte-native](https://github.com/halfnelson/svelte-native) demonstrate compile targets beyond the DOM.
 Its server-side rendering mode compiles components to simple string concatenation for big performance gains.

-Compilers have access to flexibility and power that runtime frameworks do not — this point is deep and there’s a wide frontier to explore.
+Simply put, compilers have access to flexibility and power that runtime-only frameworks lack — this point is deep and there’s a wide frontier to explore.

 ### feels good